scala-steward-org/scala-steward/docs/help.md

     --gitlab-merge-when-pipeline-succeeds
         Whether to merge a gitlab merge request when the pipeline succeeds --gitlab-required-reviewers <integer>
-        When set, the number of required reviewers for a merge request will be set to this number.
+        When set, the number of required reviewers for a merge request will be set to this number (non-negative integer).
 Is only used in the context of gitlab-merge-when-pipeline-succeeds being enabled, and requires that the configured access token have the appropriate privileges.
     --github-app-id <integer>
         GitHub application id
     --github-app-key-file <file>